isomerpages/nlb-eyeonasia/_india-know-living/04-banking-in-india.md

 The article comments on emerging issues related to central banking in India, with reference to former governor of the Reserve Bank of India (RBI) C.D.
 Deshmukh’s lecture in 1948 on “Central Banking in India – A Retrospect,” which was delivered in the backdrop of differences between the Government and RBI on nationalisation of the Reserve Bank.

-Retrieved from EBSCOHost databases. *myLibrary* ID is required to access this database.
+Retrieved from EBSCOhost databases. *myLibrary* ID is required to access this database.

 <img src="/images/resources/Database 2.jpg" style="width:180px;" />